ImagingDataCommons/libdicom/doc/source/usage.rst

 Memory management
 +++++++++++++++++

-Each data structure (Data Element, Data Set, Sequence, Frame Item, etc.) takes over ownership of allocated memory for passed arguments upon object creation (``*_create()`` functions) and deallocates the memory upon object destruction (``*_destroy()`` functions).
-Note that if the creation of a data structure fails, the memory of the passed arguments will also be freed.
+Each data structure (Data Element, Data Set, Sequence, Frame Item, etc.) takes over ownership of allocated memory for passed arguments upon successful object creation (``*_create()`` functions) and deallocates the memory upon object destruction (``*_destroy()`` functions).

+If creation fails for some reason, ownership is not transferred.

+Some API calls take pointers to externally managed memory, for example :c:func:`dcm_element_set_value_numeric_multi()` takes a pointer to an array of numeric values.
+If you set the parameter `steal`, then libdicom will take ownership of this pointer and will free the memory when the element is freed.
+If you do not set `steal`, then libdicom will take a copy of the data.

 API overview